Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Implementation and Training Settings

 \subsection{Implementation Details}

 In this section, we introduce the implementation details of our proposed RL framework.

-\textbf{Margin-aware Data Selection. } We use several close-sourced LLMs to generate high-quality references for further training, including Qwen-plus~\citep{DBLP:journals/corr/abs-2412-15115}, GPT-4o~\citep{DBLP:journals/corr/abs-2410-21276}, Claude 3.7~\citep{anthropic2024claude3sonnet} and Deepseek R1~\citep{DBLP:journals/corr/abs-2501-12948}.
+\textbf{Margin-aware Data Selection. } We use several close-sourced LLMs to generate high-quality references for further training, including Qwen-plus~\citep{DBLP:journals/corr/abs-2412-15115}, GPT-4o~\citep{DBLP:journals/corr/abs-2410-21276}, Claude 3.7~\citep{anthropic2024claude3sonnet} and DeepSeek-R1~\citep{DBLP:journals/corr/abs-2501-12948}.
 We set the inference temperature to 0.1 for balanced diversity and quality, and we remain other parameters to the default setting.

 In our pointwise grading process, we utilize the state-of-the-art evaluation procedure proposed by WritingBench~\citep{DBLP:journals/corr/abs-2503-05244}, which includes generating sample-dependent evaluation criteria, then uses a fine-tuned LLM to grade the answers from multiple dimensions, finally averages the dimensional scores to give a scalar rating.
 We use Qwen-Plus~\citep{DBLP:journals/corr/abs-2412-15115} to generate the evaluation dimensions and we use the same evaluation prompt as WritingBench~\citep{DBLP:journals/corr/abs-2503-05244} for the Judge Model.